Mount Kosciuszko Hiking Guide (Walking Tracks to the Summit)

 Grade: Hard

-The Main Range walking track is a full-day outdoor adventure, bringing you the best of the Australian Alps scenery.
+The Main Range Walk is a full-day outdoor adventure, experiencing the best of the Australian Alps scenery.

 It’s the length that makes this once-in-a-lifetime walking track challenging, but the track overall is reasonably flat and well-maintained.